 And most, if not all, of these supplements, except for juices, are made of beet powder.
 Now, here is the kick, the powder can be made from whole beet, fermented beet, beet juice, or even beet concentrate, and the amount of natural nitrates will vary depending on the source the powder was made of.
 Now, here is another kicker.
 The source of the powder is one thing, the way the powder was processed is also crucial for the final nutritional value of the beet powder.

 For example, air-dried beet powder will most likely contain less nutritional value than a freeze-dried beet powder, during which the beet in itself goes through less of a harmful process and therefore holds higher nutrition value.
 However, there is something additional and critical to consider.
-Even though you would buy a freeze-dried beet powder that was made from organic fermented beets, the truth is since beets are inconsistent in nature and cannot be naturally standardized to a higher level than 0.5% - 1.5% of nitrates (without adding any sodium nitrate or nitrites) plain beet powder might not be the best plant-based source of nitrates.
+Even though you would buy a freeze-dried beet powder that was made from organic fermented beets, the truth is since beets are inconsistent in nature and cannot be naturally standardized to a higher level than 0.5% - 1.5% of nitrates (without adding any sodium nitrate or nitrites) plain beet powder might not be the best plant-based source of nitrates to support nitric oxide.

 And unless your beet supplement is standardized to nitrates levels, like for example, red spinach extract is (9%) — meaning each batch is guaranteed to contain a certain level of active components — you really have no idea how much nitrate it is providing, and levels can vary by ten-fold because beets are very inconsistent in nature.